Friday, 29 September 2017

 Monday, 11 September 2017

-Continuing my drive to watch all of Black Mirror in anticipation of series 4 I have recently polished off series 2 that like the first series is just three episodes long.
-Much like the first series it contains within it one of the best episodes the entire show has aired, the special blend of harrowing and soul destroyingly terrifying.
+Continuing my drive to watch all of Black Mirror in anticipation of series 4 I have recently polished off series 2, that like the first series is just three episodes long.
+Much like the first one it contains within it one of the best episodes the entire show has aired, the special blend of harrowing and soul destroyingly terrifying.

 Sunday, 10 September 2017

 I'm certain I have said this before but when it comes to music I am pretty much clueless.
 As such I never go out my way to review it as I don't feel I know enough to have a valid opinion, after all we all like what we all like.
 Listening to lvl's Devil's Advocate I was attracted to the songs as it nostalgically reminded me of music I liked long ago, I had been planning to say that in the review.
 However it turns out the reason it sounded like late 90's rock music is that it is late 90's rock music as this is a remaster from 1999's debut lvl album.
 This has also got additional material in the form of 7 rare/unreleased songs.